KDAB/KDStateMachineEditor/ReadMe.txt

 About KDAB
 ==========
-The KDAB State Machine Editor Library is supported and maintained by Klarälvdalens Datakonsult AB (KDAB)
+The KDAB State Machine Editor Library is supported and maintained by Klarälvdalens Datakonsult AB (KDAB).

 KDAB, the Qt experts, provide consulting and mentoring for developing Qt applications from scratch and in porting from all popular and legacy frameworks to Qt.
-Our software products increase Qt productivity and our Qt trainers have trained 50% of commercial Qt developers globally.
+We continue to help develop parts of Qt and are one of the major contributors to the Qt Project.
+We can give advanced or standard trainings anywhere around the globe.

 Please visit http://www.kdab.com to meet the people who write code like this.
-We also offer Qt training courses.